IdkwhatImD0ing/Obsidian-Vault/Machine Learning/Computer Vision.md

 Learn features from iamges

 A kernel is a filter, it sweeps over a convolutional layer and checks to see if the image contains what the filter is trying to check

+General Big Idea, just look at small parts of an image at a time